 It only makes sense, when you think about it.
 You are offering this money as a good-faith deposit toward the purchase of the home.
 But if the seller rejects your offer outright, they have no business keeping your earnest money.

 The second scenario where the buyer can get the earnest money back has to do with contingencies.
 I talked about contingencies earlier, when I was describing the components of a standard purchase agreement.
-When you make an offer to buy a house, the offer should be contingent upon certain things.
+When you make an offer to buy a house, the offer should be contingent upon certain things (such as mortgage financing).

 The home inspection is a good example.
 You should have something in your purchase agreement that says if the home inspector uncovers a serious flaw that you are unwilling to accept, you can back out of the deal and keep your earnest money.
 Similarly, if the seller refuses to repair something on the home inspector's list, you should be able to back out.